Norkart/API-documentation/API Eiendomsdata/README.md

-# API-Matrikkelkart
+# API Eiendomsdata

-MatrikkelKart API exposes geographic information about Matrikkelenheter and Teiger.
+API Eiendomsdata exposes geographic information about Matrikkelenheter and Teiger.
 (Matrikkel is the Norwegian cadaster system)

 ## Example: Get matrikkel information by coordinate
 To get matrikkel information for the a point with coordinates: latitude: 63.4267428, longitude: 10.3981875